m8schmit/ecovacs-stack/README.md

 - make a copy of the `.env.example` file to `.env` and add you Vacuum bot `id`, `class` and `ressources` .

-- run `docker-compose up`, the first time it will fail but create some certificates in `generateCert/config` (this part will be updated in the future)

-- changer the owner of the certificates (`chown ...`) and copy past them in `backend/src`

-- re-run `docker-compose up`, this time you should be able to access to `http://localhost:4200/`
+- run `docker-compose up`, you should be able to access to `http://localhost:4200/`

 - restart your vacuum bot, it should connect to the MQTTs server and you should see something like: